 • Personal challenge: Overcoming the weather conditions and winter challenges can be an exciting test of your endurance and determination, taking you out of your comfort zone.

 • Getting to know the local culture: Talking to the locals and enjoying local traditions and festivals.
-Christmas on the Camino or Entroido on the Sanabtian Way (the best Galician Carnival) are comprehensive experiences.
+Christmas on the Camino or Entroido on the Sanabrian Way (the best Galician Carnival) are comprehensive experiences.

 However, these same pilgrims may also mention the challenges to consider when undertaking a Jacobean route in winter: